woodpecker-ci/plugin-kaniko/docs.md

 url: https://github.com/woodpecker-ci/plugin-kaniko
 ---

+As the original kaniko project was sunset and archived by google, we switched to a community maintained fork.
+Check it out at https://github.com/osscontainertools/kaniko !

 Settings can be defined using the `settings` option for woodpecker plugins.
 All available settings and their defaults are listed below.

 ## Settings